We offer three levels of class: technique, flow, and advance as well as Pilates for Posture.

 Be able to put your feet in and out of straps unassisted

 A progressions level class.
-We'll delve deeper into Pilates principles and introduce more challenging exercises and variations.
+We'll go deeper into Pilates principles and introduce more challenging exercises and variations.

 You will enjoy this class if you: